ErikBlomsterberg/CGI-API/README.md

 3. Run 'npm install' from the terminal to install dependencies.

-4. Change constant 'filePath' in 'src\routes\dataRoutes.js' to use a different csv-file.
+4. (Optional) Change value of constant 'filePath' in 'src\routes\dataRoutes.js' to use a different csv-file.
 Is currently set to "data/data.csv".

 ## Start server